UniversalGUI/UGUI/README.md

 UGUI is based on Intel's Node-Webkit, which itself is based on Node.JS and Webkit (how about that!).

 Webkit is the popular engine that is used in Chrome/Chromium, Safari, Opera, and most Android and iOS browsers.
-It's been a leader in supporting most new HTML5/CSS3 features (CSS Animation, Video/Audio, WebGL, etc).
+It's been a leader in supporting most new HTML5/CSS3 features (CSS Animation, Video/Audio, WebGL, etc.).

 Node.JS gives I/O support for JavaScript Developers.
-This is the key for us as it lets you read/write/edit/create files from with in the browser.
+This is the key for us as it lets you read/write/edit/create files from within the browser.

 * * *

 ###To-Do List

 * Test packaging in different OS environments
-* Create ugui.js that will help abstract out connecting switches through the html/JS, to make the process as simple as possible for front end designers.
+* Create ugui.js that will help abstract out connecting switches through the HTML/JS, to make the process as simple as possible for front end designers.
 * Create several templates based on Twitter Bootstrap for different types of applications to give people quick places to start from.
-* Create UGUI logo (I'm thinking something with a [cartoon frog](http://imgur.com/IitQXw4), but I guess it could be anything).
+* Create UGUI logo (I'm thinking something with a [cartoon frog](http://imgur.com/IitQXw4), but I it could really be anything).
 * Create UGUI site that organizes templates and tutorials and lays everything out in a quick and easily digestible manner.
 Also highlights programs using UGUI.
 * Ultimately I'd like to make a program that makes this whole process far less manual.
-UGUI Designer would have the following features:
+The program, *UGUI Designer*, would have the following features:
  1. Detect all JS and CSS files, uglify, minify, concat them in to one JS and one CSS doc.
  2. Remove any files not being used in the production version (git files, sass, etc.)
  3. Ability to export project to different environments (Win 32/64, Ubuntu, OSX, etc.)
- 4. Quick testing in Node-Webkit and portable Chromium that matches the same version as Node-Webkit.
+ 4. Quick testing in Node-Webkit and portable Chromium that matches the same version as Node-Webkit for easier developing.